 Usability testing is not a one-time thing.
 It is important to continue measuring the usability of your product to improve it and continue to offer your travelers with the best booking tool possible.

-If you’d like to know more about this topic be sure to register for our free webinar “Win Bookings by Preventing Usability Problems in Mobile Apps” on September 7th at 11:00 am PST.
+If you’d like to know more about this topic be sure to check our webinar “Win Bookings by Preventing Usability Problems in Mobile Apps”.
 We will present a review of the top ten OTA Apps in the market.

 You will see the most common mistakes that booking apps make and how to avoid them in your own apps.